I love art. I love doing it, I love seeing it, and I love thinking about it.

 I explained the concept: create a collage on your cardboard using the items I had out.
 Once the glue dries, paint over the whole thing with your choice of paint color.

 I had one daughter come up with a deliberate plan, the A’s, and set out to create it.

 The other had a more organic process and just made it up as she went along.

 Once the glue was dry enough to not smear all over our collages when we painted, the girls painted over their project with a single color.

 This was such a fun and open-ended art project.

 Don’t limit yourself to the supplies I listed, just grab what you have at home.

 You only need to think about whether or not you can paint over the supplies you use.
 That’s it!

-It’s time to go create some pretty Valentine’s Day art.
+It’s time to go create a pretty Monochromatic Collage Valentine’s Day art project.